 Websites in the wild: 5 things to consider when writing website narratives

-Storyline Longform is a series of in-depth articles that explore the intersection of web writing and design.
+Storyline Longform is a series of in-depth articles that explore narrative approaches to web writing and design.
 This week, we show you how we crafted a website narrative for a small company from start to finish.

 Websites in the wild

 Websites in the wild live short and brutish lives.
 Competition for eyeballs is measured in the milliseconds.
 Dazzling new ideas are rare.

 When an eyeball does click with a website’s content, the website struggles to hold it there, or else it gets the web equivalent of the treatment lonely, desperate drinkers get in bars.

 Add to that the tens of thousands of websites out there all drinking from the same virtual watering hole with similar or quasi-similar products, concepts and missions, and you figure you’d have to be giving away a free trip to Tahiti to get those capricious optical nerves to dock on your site for even five seconds.
 (Which is about the time you have to hook those eyeballs, by the way.)